dingausmwald/activity-manager-card/README.md

 1. Open the HACS section of Home Assistant.
 2. Click the "..." button in the top right corner and select "Custom Repositories."
-3. In the window that opens paste this Github URL.
+3. In the window that opens paste this Github URL: `https://github.com/dingausmwald/activity-manager-card`
 4. Select "Lovelace"
 5. In the window that opens when you select it click om "Install This Repository in HACS"